Home

 On March 7, 1936, in Chicago, at the age of 34, Ray married Margaret Josephine Clary ( ? - ? ).

-They resided in Kansas City and bore a trio of sons -- Col. Ronald Tucker, David Claude Tucker and Paul Tucker.
+They resided in Kansas City and together bore a family of four offspring -- Diane Jean Barrett, Col. Ronald Ray Tucker, David Claude Tucker and Paul Archibald Tucker.

 Ray "was a retired engineer," said the Topeka Capital Journal.
 "He worked for Butler Manufacturing at Kansas City for 17 years.
 He was a member of Second Presbyterian Church, Kansas City."